 This is your discipline with dignity "final exam."
 Given the discipline "pyramid" in Chapter 9 of the "Doing More with Less" text, identify all of the interventions, strategies, and instructional and curricular approaches that you know and have learned about thus far for each of the five levels of the pyramid - from prevention to individualized support plans.
 Be sure to use your reflections, lecture notes, readings, and your own experience when construction this reflection.
 Feel free to be as creative as you wish in your presentation.
 (For example, one student created a 3-ring notebook with dividers that included details on each intervention and room for new strategies to easily be added in the future; anther student constructed a 3-D pyramid with strategies "housed" at each level.)
+Finally, be sure to fully cite all sources of materials, using APA citation conventions.
+Any use of materials without full referencing will be considered plagiarism and will result in

-Positive Behavior Support Plan (16 points)

-POST "REFLECTION" ON TASKSTREAM FOR STANDARD 24
+Positive Behavior Support Plan (16 points) POST "REFLECTION" ON TASKSTREAM FOR STANDARD 24

 Using forms provided with the "Austin" pdf from the course website, as a team create a Positive Behavior Support Plan for a student presented in an in-class scenario.

 (Note: This is an in-class assignment.
 You will post your reflective response about the experience as an artifact for Standard 24 on TaskStream BEFORE the final class meeting.)